 In a magical place called Rainbowland, a little girl named Rainbow Brite made gloominess disappear with the power of the rainbow.
 She spread color and cheerfulness with a magical color belt, powered by star sprinkles mined from the Color Caves by the native sprites who dwelt alongside her.

-Rainbow Brite was a little girl who lived in Rainbowland, and made gloominess disappear with the power of the rainbow.
-She spread color and cheerfulness with a magical color belt, which was powered by star sprinkles, mined from the Color Caves by the sprites who dwelt alongside her in Rainbowland.
-A small group of children called the Color Kids took charge of the sprites according to their color, and helped to process the star sprinkles.
+A small group of children called the Color Kids assisted Rainbow Brite.
+They took charge of the sprites according to their matching color, and helped to process the star sprinkles.
 Their names were Red Butler, Lala Orange, Canary Yellow, Patty O’Green, Buddy Blue, Indigo, Shy Violet, Tickled Pink, Stormy, and Moonglow.
-With her personal sprite Twink, Rainbow Brite befriended and had the further assistance of Starlite, a magical talking horse who proclaimed himself ‘the most magnificent horse in the universe’.
+Rainbow Brite had a personal sprite named Twink, and she further befriended and had the assistance of Starlite, a magical talking horse who proclaimed himself ‘the most magnificent horse in the universe’.

 The 13 episode series began in 1984 as one single, and two, 2-part TV specials.
 An animated movie then came out in 1985 called Rainbow Brite and the Star Stealer.
 In 1986 the original episodes and new episodes premiered as part of a regular series on the 90-minute, syndicated cartoon package Kideo TV, which included the shows Ulysses 31 and The Popples.
 For the 1986 TV broadcast, a new opening theme and closing credits replaced the originals used in the specials.